levibyte/channel_router/README.md

     router.route();
 ```

-or more "manual" way, adding each invidual net and it's corresponding terminal one by one
+or more "manual" way, adding each invidual net and it's corresponding terminal one by one.

 ```
      ZChannelRouter router;